Alica Schmidt: Meet the Hottest Track and Field Athlete in the World (PHOTOS)

 At the same time, she admitted that it was she who was responsible for the whole rush.

 "I posted the photos myself.
-We were just on vacation and had fun taking these pictures," the young woman explained, recalling vacation with her boyfriend, canoeist Fredi Richter.
+We were just on vacation and had fun taking these pictures," the young woman explained, recalling holidays she spent with her boyfriend, canoeist Fredi Richter.

 On the one hand, Schmidt confessed she enjoys the fact that her photos made her famous and have given her an opportunity to work as a model.
 On the other hand, she would rather have people admire her for her sporting skills.